 Step 2 - ADD INGREDIENTS

 Add all ingredients except your additional toppings to the slow cooker.
 Stir well and cover.

 Step 3 - Cook

 Cook on low for approximately 7 hours.
-Adjust time to your slow cooker if it cooks cooler or hotter.
+Adjust the time to your slow cooker if it cooks cooler or hotter.